camunda/keycloak/DEVELOPER.md

 4. **Final Image Tags:**
    - The final image will have the following tags:
      - `camunda/keycloak:24` (mutable - triggered by any change in the base image of Keycloak)
-     - `camunda/keycloak:24.0.1-1` (mutable - triggered by any change not part of the base image of Keycloak, e.g., gradle dependencies)
+     - `camunda/keycloak:24.0.1-1` (mutable - triggered by any change not part of the base image of Keycloak)
      - `camunda/keycloak:24.0.1-1-${date in yyyy-mm-dd-xxx format}` (immutable, recommended for production usage)

 Following these steps ensures a smooth integration of new Keycloak versions, consistent testing across the development environment, and easy access to the latest version.
 Happy coding!